kihuynh/portfolio_2.0/README.md

 $ rake db:migrate db:test:prepare
 $ bundle install
 ```
 Run the rails server <br>
 ```
 $ rails s
 ```
 then go to localhost:3000 in your browser

 ## Current features
+- Users can sign up and sign in
+- About section(small blurb on who you are and some interesting things)
+- Make contact section separate or within the about

 ## Future features
 - Adding an Admin who has access to certain parts of webpage (have access to the whole site)
-- About section(small blurb on who you are and some interesting things)
-- Make contact section seperate or within the about
-- Users can sign up and sign in
+- Figure out how to designate a certain as Admin
 - Users will have access to blog area to comment?
 (Further Explore)
--
+- Project page (placeholder images, will link to )

 ## Personal Strengths
 - Forever internally crying